-This statement of FCPA policy and practices ("Policy") supplements the Iteris Code of Ethics and Business Conduct Policy and reiterates Iteris, Inc.'s (the "Company") commitment to comply with anti-corruption laws to which the Company is subject, including the U. S. Foreign Corrupt Practices Act of 1977 as amended (the "FCPA"), and similar laws, regulations, and international conventions and treaties, including but not limited to the Organization for Economic Cooperation and Development ("OECD") Anti-bribery Convention, the United Nations Convention Against Corruption ("UNAC"), and the UK Bribery Act 2010, applicable in countries where Iteris conducts business.
+This statement of policy and practices supplements the Iteris Code of Ethics and Business Conduct Policy and provides a specific policy and practices related to the U. S. Foreign Corrupt Practices Act of 1977 as amended (the "FCPA"), and similar laws, regulations, and international conventions and treaties, including but not limited to the Organization for Economic Cooperation and Development (OECD) Anti-bribery Convention and United Nations (UN) Convention Against Corruption, applicable in countries where Iteris conducts business.
 The FCPA makes it illegal for U.S. citizens and companies, their officers, directors, employees and agents, and any stockholders acting on their behalf, to bribe foreign officials.
 The FCPA also requires U.S. companies to keep accurate and complete books and records and to maintain proper internal accounting controls.

-This Policy contains information intended to reduce the risk of corruption and bribery from occurring in the Company's activities and to promote on-going compliance with the FCPA.
-As a United States public corporation, and in the interest of continued harmonious business relationships, it is important to the Company that its employees, agents, representatives and consultants, be made aware of anti-corruption laws, including, but not limited to, the FCPA.
-In addition to the FCPA, a number of foreign governments and global organizations have adopted laws, international conventions, treaties and regulations imposing penalties and fines for corrupt practices.
-Companies must also be mindful that corrupt practice violations can trigger other severe forms of criminal liability.
-Increasingly, matters that start as corrupt practice enforcement actions end up generating charges under related criminal laws and regulations, such as money laundering, and mail/wire fraud.
+As a United States public corporation, and in the interest of continued harmonious business relationships, it is important to Iteris, Inc. (the "Company") that its associates its agents, representatives and consultants, be made aware of FCPA.
+In addition to the FCPA, a number of foreign governments and global organizations have adopted laws, international conventions, treaties and regulations increasing penalties and fines for corrupt practices.
+Companies must also be mindful that corrupt practice violations can trigger other forms of criminal liability.
+Increasingly, matters that start as corrupt practice enforcement actions end up generating charges under related criminal laws and regulations, such as money laundering, mail and wire fraud.

 The FCPA contains two principal parts.
-First, the FCPA makes it a civil and/or criminal offense to pay, offer, give, or contribute anything of value to a foreign official, a foreign political party (or official thereof) or candidate for foreign office, for the purpose of influencing the decisions of those officials, parties or candidates ("Part I").
+First, the FCPA makes it a criminal offense to pay, offer, or give anything of value to a foreign official, a foreign political party (or official thereof) or candidate for foreign office, for the purpose of influencing the decisions of those officials, parties or candidates ("Part I").
 This is true regardless of the fact that giving anything of value may be widely accepted or even seem necessary in the country in question.
-Second, the FCPA sets forth record keeping and accounting requirements that require the Company to maintain records that accurately and fairly reflect all transactions and dispositions of all assets ("Part II").
+Second, the FCPA sets forth record keeping and accounting requirements that require Company to maintain records that accurately and fairly reflect all transactions and dispositions of all assets ("Part II").

-All Company employees, agents, representatives and consultants, must comply with both parts of the FCPA.
-If you have questions on Part I of the FCPA, consult the Company Contracts Department.
-If you have questions in Part II of the FCPA, consult the Company Accounting Department.
+All Company associates, agents, representatives and consultants, must comply with both parts of the FCPA.
+If you have questions on Part I of FCPA, consult the Company Contracts Department.
+If you have questions in Part II of FCPA, consult the Company Accounting Department.

-The Company's policy is to comply fully with the letter and spirit of the FCPA.
-Since the Company has significant activity abroad and continues its expansion into developing foreign markets, it is imperative that all employees understand the activities prohibited by the FCPA to ensure the Company's compliance with the FCPA.
+The Company policy is to fully comply with the letter and spirit of the FCPA.
+Since the Company has significant activity abroad and continues its expansion into developing foreign markets, it is imperative that all associates understand the activities prohibited by the FCPA to ensure the Company's compliance with the law.

 Criminal penalties for violating the FCPA are quite severe.
-Under Part I, a corporation may be fined as much as \$2,000,000 per violation, and an officer, director, shareholder, employee or other agent of a corporation may be fined as much as \$250,000 and imprisoned for up to five (5) years.
-In addition, a corporation may face suspension and debarment by the U.S. government.
-Under Part II, a corporation faces criminal fines of up to \$25,000,000, and individuals may be fined up to \$5,000,000 per violation and given twenty (20) years in prison.
+A corporation may be fined as much as \$2,000,000 per violation.
+An officer, director, shareholder, employee or other agent of a corporation may be fined as much as \$250,000 and imprisoned for up to five (5) years.
 A corporation is not permitted to reimburse any officer, director, shareholder, employee or other agent against whom a fine is imposed.